kvh/recurrent/README.md

 # Recurrent
-Recurrent is a python library for natural language parsing and deparsing of dates and recurring events.
+Recurrent is a python library for natural language parsing and formatting of dates and recurring events.
 It turns strings like "every tuesday and thurs until next month" into [RFC-compliant RRULES][1], to be fed into a calendar api or [python-dateutil's][2] rrulestr.
 It will also accept such rrules and return a natural language representation of them.